usnistgov/oscal-xproc3/tutorial/readme.md

 ### Observer Track

-For everyone including the "hands off" researchers including subject experts, managers and programmers who want to see how XProc works and understand its capabilities, without planning to develop XProc pipelines or write code.
+This track is for everyone but most especially for researchers including subject experts, managers and developers who want to see how XProc works and understand its capabilities, but who do not plan to build XProc pipelines or write code.
+Maybe you need to understand it so you can help develop and test against requirements.

 In this track you will inspect pipelines, run pipelines, and inspect their inputs and outputs.